The following are the spouse visa UK requirements in 2023:

-Unfortunately, far too many partners do not invest the time required to submit their own spouse visa application.
+Unfortunately, far too many partners do not invest the time required to submit their spouse visa applications.

-In light of the significance of the visa for both you and your partner, it is absolutely recommended to not take the spouse visa requirements for granted.
+In light of the significance of the visa for both you and your partner, please ensure that you spend enough time familiarising yourself with the spouse visa requirements.

-This is because the requirements are strict and very specific in some areas.
+This is especially because the requirements are strict and very specific in some areas.

 We are a fully regulated OISC immigration law firm and we provide a range of services.

-For full legal representation, we charge £1,850.
-This involves an advisor processing your case from start to finish.
+Our full legal representation service involves our advisors processing your case from start to finish.

 On the other hand, we offer a unique DIY Application Pack service where we will provide you with a tailored set of:

 - Document checklist(s) (which also contain the relevant document-specific Immigration Rules); and